DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

   - Chomps Lewis gets sent to Camp Forlorn Hope when he gets arrested
   - Tyrone doesn't suddenly appear and actually exists to begin with
   - Tyrone's strength check to threaten him is now a Terrifying Presence/Intimidation Check
+  - Telling Mellissa you turned in Tyrone gives you infamy with the Great Khans
+  - Melissa actually goes to Red Rock Canyon

  STILL IN THE DARK
   - The Brotherhood Scouts don't all look the same